claudiuconstantin/forest-time-jekyll/_posts/2014-09-08-self-improvement-is-masturbation-self-destruction-is-the-answer.markdown

 ---
 Let me tell you my opinion about how can

+  - chasing success, fame
-chasing success, fame, getting your ass in shape, learning how to become a photoshop ninja, working out to get six pack, learning all night long flexing your brain, making as much money as you are able to, working on getting the best grades at school (and more…)
+  - getting your ass in shape
+  - learning how to become a photoshop ninja
+  - working out to get six pack
+  - learning all night long flexing your brain
+  - making as much money as you are able to
+  - working on getting the best grades at school (and more…)

 be the biggest weakness and failure of your life.